 At Price Vision Group in Indianapolis, our ophthalmologists specialize in the early detection and effective treatment of glaucoma.
-While we specialize in surgery, it is important to understand that the first (and typically the best) treatment for most individuals is prescription medication.
+While we specialize in surgery, it is important to understand that the first (and typically the best) treatment for most individuals is a prescription medication.
 Your doctor may prescribe either drops or pills, or a combination of the two, to effectively regulate the production and drainage of aqueous fluid in the eye.
 It is very important that medications are taken as prescribed in order to prevent damage that may threaten vision.

 We are experienced at the detection and treatment of glaucoma, and the best way to assure yourself a lifetime of quality vision is with early detection of eye diseases through your routine examinations.
 Most people respond very well to medication which regulates intraocular pressure by lessening the production of fluid.
 While most people do not experience negative side effects from medication, some do, and some people require more aggressive treatment.
 Surgical treatments focus on opening up the tiny drainage system in the back of the eye that helps regulate flow of aqueous fluid, and pressure within the eye.